emartineznunez/AutoMeKin/docs/running.md

 # Get everything with a single script

-Unless you donwloaded the singularity container, to start using any of the scripts of the program, load the module:
+To obtain mechanistic and kinetic information of our system in a single step you can just run one script for each type of calculation: low-level and high-level.
+Load the module:
 ```bash
 module load amk/2021
 ```